adaltas/node-shell/doc/usage/tutorial.md

 node app -c ./my/repo
 ```

 In place of `./my/repo` can be any value, but if you don't provide it, the CLI will run into an error.
 And what if you need to take a control over the values, which could be passed, or to use an option as a boolean switcher without providing with any value?
-To do this, options have the properties:
+To do this, options accept [multiple properties](/config/options/) including:

 - `default` (anything) - a default value if none is provided.
 - `one_of` (array) - a list of possible and accepted values.
 - `required` (boolean) - whether or not this option must always be present (false by default).
 - `type` (string) - the type used to cast between a string argument and a JS value (accepted values are 'boolean', 'string', 'integer' and 'array').

-To illustrate the behaviour of each let's make a basic example, but these can be used together within one `option` as well:
+To illustrate the behaviour of each, let's make a basic example, but these can be used together within one `option` as well:

 ```js
 const parameters = require("parameters")